10 Mexican Garter Snake Species

 Source: iNaturalist user Alan Rockefeller – CC BY 4.0

-This garter snake lives exclusively in the Oaxaca region of southern Mexico.
-It became an official species in 2005, when Godman’s garter snake was reanalysed, and declared to truly be 4 seperate species.
-Bogert’s garter snake is recognisable by subtle physical features such as a head with no patterns, a tail 25% of body length in males (23% in females), and 145 ventral (belly) scales in males, with 140 in females.
-There were also two rows of round dots on each flank, between the spinal stripe and the lower stripe.
+Bogert’s garter snake (Thamnophis bogerti) is recognisable by subtle physical features such as a head with no patterns, a tail comprising 25% of body length in males (23% in females), and 145 ventral (belly) scales in males, with 140 in females.
+There’s also two rows of round dots on each flank, between the spinal stripe and the lower stripe.

 Bogert’s garter snakes live in oak woodland and pine-oak forests, and nothing is known of their diet or defensive techniques.
 However, they’re perfectly harmless to pick up, and will normally curl harmlessly around a finger.

-This garter snake has wide variety in the wild.
+This garter snake has a wide colour variety in the wild.
 In some snakes, the spinal stripe is bright, while in others the stripe is dim.
 The same is true for the dots, which sometimes blend into a darker background.

 Leave a Comment